Inductive Matrix Completion and Root-MUSIC-Based Channel Estimation for Intelligent Reflecting Surface (IRS)-Aided Hybrid MIMO Systems: The Proposed Channel Estimator

 where $\mu>0$ is a regularization parameter and {$ \|\cdot\|_{\ast}$ represents the nuclear norm}.
 By using a Frobenius norm characterization of the nuclear norm, we can let $\bm {\mathcal C}_0 \triangleq \mb U\mb V^H$ and recover $\bm {\mathcal C}_0$ by solving

 This is a regularized least squares problem if the sizes of $\mb U$ and $\mb V$ are fixed according to the rank of $\bm {\mathcal C}_0$. {However, this rank is unknown in practice}.
-We adopt the generalized conditional gradient-based alternate minimization algorithm (GCG-ALTMIN) \cite{hu2018matrix} that progressively increases the sizes of $\mb U$ and $\mb V$ and exhibits a low complexity and fast convergence. {The GCG-ALTMIN iteratively refines the rank and estimate of $\bm {\mathcal C}_0$ by using the top singular vectors of a residual error matrix and alternately updating $\mb U$ and $\mb V$ using local minimization}.
+Various low-rank matrix recovery algorithms may be used to solve (\ref{Main_eq}) approximately.
+We adopt the generalized conditional gradient-based alternate minimization algorithm (GCG-ALTMIN) \cite{hu2018matrix} that progressively increases the sizes of $\mb U$ and $\mb V$ by using the top singular vectors of a residual error matrix and alternately refining $\mb U$ and $\mb V$ using local minimization.
+This algorithm avoids the computation of full singular value decompositions (SVDs) and benefits from the fast convergence by combining spectral initialization and alternate minimization.
+Consequently, the GCG-ALTMIN algorithm can recover ${{\bm {\mathcal C}}_0 }$ with lower complexity than many other alternative algorithms.

 Once the transformed matrix $\widehat{\bm {\mathcal C}}_0 $ is estimated, the {low-rank} channel matrix can be estimated as